bengtmartensson/Infrared4Arduino/README.md

     Mega2560 (ATmega2560)          9            49

+## User parameters
+As opposed to other infrared libraries, there are no user changeable parameters as CPP symbols.
+However, the timer
+configuration is compiled in, depending on the CPP processors given to the compiler, see the file `IRLibTimer.h`.

 ## Protocols
 Comparing with the predecessor works, this project may look meager, currently supporting only two protocols (NEC1 and RC5).
 It is [planned](https://github.com/bengtmartensson/IrpTransmogrifier)